 Europe's population is larger than that of the U.S. and Canadian markets combined, suggesting the potential of a very significant market.
-The changes in regulations for cannabis products across Europe are expected to result in a market growth. for medical cannabis, of approximately \$13.37 billion in annual sales by 2027, a significant growth from approximately \$4.96 billion in 2022.
+The changes in regulations for cannabis products across Europe are expected to result in a market growth of approximately \$6.2 billion in annual sales in 2024, a significant growth from approximately \$3.7 billion in 2023.

 Many European Union countries allow limited cannabis use for medicinal purposes, with some of those countries operating pilot programs.
 It has been widely reported that other countries are considering following suit.
-Additionally, certain countries in Europe, including Germany, are considering the adoption of laws that would legalize cannabis for adult use.
+Additionally, certain countries in Europe, including Germany, which approved a plan to legalize some recreational cannabis use in August 2023, are considering the adoption of laws that would legalize cannabis for adult use.